cooscoos/Hoive/README.md

 ## To do

 - install on virtual machine and list dependencies in readme
-- play test
+- play test to spot bugs in base game

-### Hoive base game
-- Spiders now totally fixed, but need to check ladybird edge cases for backtraking as rules possibly too lenient?

 ### Client
 - Write tests to probe local client's use of BoardActions and Req:: enums.